 Similar to our previous evaluation, approximately half of eligible articles clearly claimed to present novel discoveries.[7]
 Despite claiming novelty on various aspects, it is improbable that the vast majority of articles have truly innovative findings.[7, 30] These results likely reflect the culture of adoring novelty and significance.[31, 32] Investigators are incentivized to say that they do something different and innovative, even when the differences with prior research are subtle or unimportant.
 However, it is promising that among the sample of eligible articles, five (5%) articles were inferred to be efforts trying to validate some portion of previous knowledge and another 10 included replication components, which is a major increase in the proportion of replication studies identified between 2000-2014.[7]
 These findings could suggest a gradual shift in the publishing culture towards accepting replications more easily.
 In particular, some journals have been lowering obstacles for researchers to publish replication studies.
 For instance, Research Notes, a BioMed Central journal, publishes null results and provides “an open access forum for sharing data and useful information”.[33]
 Similarly, Elsevier has developed a new article type especially for replication studies.[34]
 Moving forward, the publication of replication studies will be facilitated by emergence of more journals soliciting non-“novel” manuscripts.
 However, the need to promote the publication of replications does not mean that these should be diverted into separate, distinct journals, which may give the false impression of being second-rate science.
 In fact, mathematical modeling suggests that replications often are more important than discoveries.[35]
 We should also acknowledge that an increase in the proportion of articles that use replication-related language may either mean that more replications are performed and/or studies with replication elements are now becoming more readily disclosed as such, while in the past investigators would have tried to sell them as entirely novel.

 When we limited our sample to articles without a PMCID and focused on open access data (PubMed level), we found that the vast majority of the eligible articles included some information regarding funding under the “Publication type, Mesh terms, Secondary source ID”.
 However, most of these articles only included non-specific funding information under the “Publication type, MeSH terms, Secondary source ID” tab on PubMed (e.g., “Research Support, Non-US Govt).
-In order to establish the potential role that funder could have on the design, analyses, and results from a study, a greater proportion of PubMed abstracts disclosing specific funders and grant numbers will be necessary.
+In order to establish the potential role that funders could have on the design, analyses, and results from a study, a greater proportion of PubMed abstracts disclosing specific funders and grant numbers will be necessary.
 Currently, the NLM is transparent about the funding information that is included.
 In particular, certain grant data “are derived only from the author manuscript submission systems, and not from the published full-text articles”.[36, 37]